goabstract/abstract-sdk/docs/abstract-api.md

 ## Shares

-A share is a shareable url to an object in Abstract.
-You can use the desktop or web app to create a share url.
+A share is a shareable url to an object in Abstract, which can be created via the desktop or web app.

 > Note: The format of a share url is `https://share.goabstract.com/<UUID>`.